andyferris/Dictionaries.jl/README.md

 ### Accessing dictionaries

-The values of `HashDictionary` are mutable, or "settable", and can be modified via `setindex!`.
+The values of `Dictionary` are mutable, or "settable", and can be modified via `setindex!`.
 However, just like for `Array`s, new indices (keys) are *never* created or rearranged this way.

 ```julia